HowcanoeWang/siyuan-plugin-background-cover/README_en_US.md

 ## Implementation

-Add a `<div>` element to the `<body>` element, as the container of the background which is centered and placed at the bottom of the note.
-Then, adjust the opacity property of the main note panels, including the toolbar, dock menus (`dockLeft`, `dockRight`, `dockBottom`), layouts, and status bar to achieve transparency of the foreground.
-The user-defined domain for opacity is `[0.1, 1]`.
-However, for the readability of note content, use the weighted opacity `f(x) = 0.99 - 0.25x`.
-After weighting, the `body` opacity range is `[0.74, 0.99]`.
+Add a `<div>` element in the `<body>` element, with a tiled and centered placement and positioned at the bottom to hold the background image.
+Then modify the opacity property of the top toolbar, left,right,bottom dock (`dockLeft`, `dockRight`, `dockBottom`), status bar, and editor layouts of the Source Note panel to achieve transparent foreground with the background image displayed.
+The user-defined opacity range is `[0.1, 1]`, but to ensure readability of the note content, a weighted logic of `f(x) = 0.99 - 0.25x` is used to limit the opacity value range to `[0.74, 0.99]`.
+However, identical opacity settings can yield different results across different themes due to varying color sets per theme.

+Some themes encounter compatibility issues with the above solution, particularly:

+1. Some themes set the background color of the `` element and set the color of the top toolbar, dock, and status bar to transparent to ensure color consistency.
+   * `Compatibility issue`: The plugin adds a layer of image on top of the `` element, resulting in poor readability of the text and icons on top of these completely transparent menus.
+   * `Fix`: The plugin manually sets the transparent background color to a fixed value.
+   * `Adaptation suggestion`: Theme authors are recommended to follow the Source Theme Template and modify the color of each element to a specified background color instead of using the transparent option.
+2. Some themes encounter issues where buttons cannot be clicked after activating the plugin.
+   * `Compatibility issue`: Changing the opacity value also affects the z-index, causing stacking order issues and buttons being covered by other layers.
+The toolbar is mainly affected by the layouts layer.
+   * `Fix`: Use the plugin's compatibility mode to read the panel's color and modify the alpha value to achieve a similar transparency effect instead of changing the opacity value.
+The drawback is that buttons with a set background color in the theme cannot be transparent, resulting in abrupt visual inconsistency (e.g., `Savor` and `Ram Craft` themes).
+   * `Adaptation suggestion`: Theme authors are recommended to follow the Source Theme Template's layout and arrange the elements in a way that avoids overlapping.

 ## ChangeLogs